vpavlenko/study-music/research/tokenizer.md

 What else can now be reused?
 Some partial repetitions of notes between two measures.
 Although this is harder to tokenize with a room for generalization: we'll need to remove and add arbitrary notes, and the transformer should be very confused on the small dataset like the one we have.

 Also, we don't encode diagonal repetitions - which start some time ago in a different channel.
-We don't know how common it is.
+We don't know how common it is - it's certainly common in classical orchestral music.